 For example, if you already have the American Express Blue Cash, then you can still signup for the American Express Delta Gold Card and qualify for its promotion – the bonus miles you earn might be enough to score a flight (though you will still have to pay any applicable taxes and fees out of pocket, but those are very reasonable).
 Terms and Restrictions apply.

 Step 2: Apply and get approved.
-Most travel and airline credit cards require good credit to qualify.
-If your credit is treacherous than this way might not work for you.
+Most travel and airline credit cards require good to excellent credit to qualify.
+If your credit is less than desirable then this way might not work for you.

 Step 3: Complete the spending requirements.
 Some cards give you the bonus after your very first purchase.
-Others may require you to spend a certain amount, like one or two thousand, during the first 90 days before they give you the bonus.
+But more likely they will require you to spend a certain amount, like $1,000 – $3,000, during the first 90 days before they give you the bonus.
 Note: it can also take up to 8 weeks before the bonus shows up in your frequent flyer account, so don’t go planning your dream trip too soon.

 Step 4: Use your bonus miles/points.
 Once you receive the bonus, go ahead and book a flight with it!
 Please note that you will still be required to pay any applicable taxes and fees out of pocket.